ANLAB-KAIST/usnet_sockets/README.md

 It is part of the master thesis [“Memory-safe Network Services Through A Userspace Networking Switch”](https://LINK-HERE), for a short version see the defense [presentation](https://LINK-HERE).
 It integrates well with the kernel loopback interface to reach programs on the local IP or be reached by other local programs.
 At runtime it accesses the NIC either through macvtap (dedicated NIC or L2 bridge), netmap (dedicated NIC or L2 bridge), or usnetd (L4 switch).
-It is inteded to be used in combination with [usnetd](https://github.com/ANLAB-KAIST/usnetd), a switch system service that allows to share a NIC and IP address for multiple memory-safe network stacks and the kernel network stack.
+It is intended to be used in combination with [usnetd](https://github.com/ANLAB-KAIST/usnetd), a switch system service that allows to share a NIC and IP address for multiple memory-safe network stacks and the kernel network stack.
 This combination easily expands the memory-safety of existing Rust web services to the TCP/IP layer with low porting efforts by just changing the import statements.

 Code for evaluation is in the usnetd repository.
-While 10 GBit/s TCP transfer on a 10G NIC is possible on a fast system, a slower sytem may have a degraded performance of 2 GBit/s.
+While 10 GBit/s TCP transfer on a 10G NIC is possible on a fast system, a slower system may have a degraded performance of 2 GBit/s.
 The single-thread version of the API could get half of the line-rate when usnetd was not used.
 Currently smoltcp does not implement several TCP aspects which would make it more robust against packet loss.
 Accepting and answering parallel short TCP connections is not as fast as with the Linux kernel network stack.